A cleaner pool path, built to last.

 Are fiberglass pools lower maintenance?

-The smooth, non-porous interior can reduce day to day cleaning effort compared to more porous surfaces.
+The smooth, non-porous interior can reduce day-to-day cleaning effort compared to more porous surfaces.
 Water chemistry and routine care still matter, and we support that after installation.

 Do fiberglass pools have limited shapes?